5 simple individual defending drills to beat attackers

 You will need cones and a small goal.
 Use the cones to set up a playing grid of about 30 meters long and 10 meters wide.
 The defender stands beside the goal and the attacker on the opposite side of the delimited area.

 The attacking player’s objective is to score.
 The defending player aims to deny any goal opportunities by blocking a shot, pushing the defender out of the delimited area (applying the learnings from drill 1) or recovering the ball.
 The game restarts when either side fulfils its objective.

 This drill simulates an opposition player breaking a line of defence and coming towards the next defender.
 This exercise is helpful for both players.
 The attacking player practices dribbling and shooting skills, while the defender focuses on positioning, body usage and tackling.

-For this drill, and the following individual defending drills, defenders should follow the tips described in our previous post: Defending one on one attacks.
+For this drill and the following individual defending drills, defenders should follow the tips described in our previous post: Defending one on one attacks.

 This exercise is very similar to the previous drill.
 The setup is the same.
 The difference is that both players start from the same side.
 The attacker is given a few steps of advantage over the defender, but they can only score from close range (one meter or so away from goal).

-Once all players master this drill and the skills required, you can increase difficulty by including a goalkeeper.
+Once all players master this drill and the skills required, you can increase the difficulty by including a goalkeeper.